KansasCityWomeninTechnology/cocktails-worksheets/docs/css/1-css-basics/README.md

    > If you get an access warning, click "Allow" to let **Live Server** serve the application.

 1. Take a look at your app in Google Chrome and notice the current styling.
 The page doesn't look good yet but we've got our initial setup for our project done.
 Now let's get to the fun part - styling!

+# Checkpoint

+Compare your project folder against the answer key for your work.

+> [!CODECHECK]
+>
+> Compare your folder setup with our [answer key](https://github.com/KansasCityWomeninTechnology/CSSCompilerPractice/tree/2022-checkpoint-1-css-basics).

 ### Cloud IDE instructions :id=cloud-ide